RocketChat/docs-old/4. User Guides/Editing Messages/README.md

 Graphical emojis can be enabled/disabled in [Your Account](../managing-your-account/) settings under the **Messages** section.

 When graphical emojis are disabled, emoji keywords and shortcuts will be displayed as is  e.g. `:smile:` or `:)`.

+## Adding attachments

+You can add attachments to your message by clicking on the paperclip icon on the right of the compose message box, which will open a file browser for you to select a supported document and image file to send.
+Once you have selected a file to attach you can change its name and give it a description before sending.

+Rocket.Chat currently does not have support to send multiple attachments at once.